moviedo5/SDFDA/README.md

-# SDFDA:  Species Distribution using Functional Data Analysis"
+# SDFDA:  Species Distribution using Functional Data Analysis

 Poster presented in *International Symposium on Nonparametric Statistics 2024*